EV Public Charging: Stations, Prices, and Operators

 *** Free for first 7 kWh.

-Partnerships with power providers
+Partnerships with energy companies

-Many NZ energy companies collaborate with charging networks, bringing discounts and unified payment options.
+Several energy companies collaborate with charging networks, bringing discounts and unified payment options.

 EV charging stations in New Zealand